 Do not drag them across the base material.
 This will cause you to have large gaps between the pavers.
 Instead, butt them up to the next brick and set them in place.

 Can I cut pavers with my circular saw?

 No. It is not recommended to use a circular saw to cut pavers.
 A brick splitter or a high-powered saw with a diamond blade is recommended.
-These are readily available to rent at Macomb Skid Loader or other equipment rental stores.
+These are readily available to rent at equipment rental stores.
 For a few cuts, we can cut them for you for a small charge.